pzhaojohnson/RNA2Drawer/README.md

 ### PowerPoint (PPTX) and SVG

-All aspects of the drawing (e.g. bases, bonds) are exported as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or a vector graphics editor such as Adobe Illustrator.
+All aspects of your drawing (e.g. bases, bonds) are exported as PowerPoint or SVG objects, allowing for further manipulation in PowerPoint or a vector graphics editor such as Adobe Illustrator.
 Scale your exported drawing by specifying the font size of bases in the popup window.
 All other aspects of the drawing (e.g. line thicknesses) will be scaled along with the font size of bases.

 ### Screenshot